-As we analyse the representation of the SHL, we focus on the period going from June to September (denoted by JJAS in the rest of the study) because it corresponds approximately to the period of maximum heat low activity over the Sahara (Lavaysse et al., 2009).
-Seasonal forecast models usually fail to forecast correctly events a long time in advance for a given target period.
-Therefore, we are interested in a forecast launched at most two months in advance of the JJAS period.
-In order to do that, we consider re-forecasts initialised on the $1^{st}$ of April, May and June, which corresponds respectively to a June lead time of 2, 1, 0 month(s).
+As we analyze the representation of the SHL, we focus on the period going from June to September (denoted by JJAS in the rest of the study) because it corresponds approximately to the period of maximum heat low activity over the Sahara (Lavaysse et al., 2009).
+Seasonal forecast models usually fail to correctly forecast events a long time in advance for a given target period.
+Therefore, we are interested in a forecast launched at most 2 months in advance of the JJAS period.
+In order to do that, we consider re-forecasts initialized on 1 April, 1 May and 1 June, which corresponds to a June lead time of 2, 1 and 0 months respectively.
 This technique allows us to quantify the sensitivity of the models in representing the SHL at different lead times.
 The re-forecast validation process is made separately for the whole JJAS period and individual months (June, July, August and September) because June and September temperature values are in the same range.